 - Frequently Asked Questions - a selection of the questions we receive most often, from where to find rehabilitation to how to receive accommodations for the GED.
 This collection is always growing.
 Use the comment form below to submit a question!

-- News and Notes from the NIDRR Community and Beyond - our free weekly newsletter highlighting resources, news, and events from more than 300 NIDRR-funded projects, plus the greater disability and rehabilitation community.
+- News and Notes from the NIDILRR Community and Beyond - our free weekly newsletter highlighting resources, news, and events from more than 250 NIDILRR-funded projects, plus the greater disability and rehabilitation community.

-- NIDRR Announcements - Are you interested in grant opportunities from the National Institute on Disability and Rehabilitation Research?
+- NIDILRR Announcements - Are you interested in grant opportunities from the National Institute on Disability, Independent Living, and Rehabilitation Research?
 Sign up for this free email alert service!

 - Calendars of Events - shared calendars featuring national observances, conferences, webinars, and other events.

-- Conduct a REHABDATA search - the advanced search features let you search by author, title, journal, and more.
+- Conduct a REHABDATA or International Research search - the advanced search features let you search by author, title, journal, and more.
+This search includes our new international research collection.
 You can also limit your search to those documents with full text available free of charge.

 - Browse new acquisitions and sign up for monthly alerts through REHABDATA Connection.

 - Browse by keyword, journal title, or publisher.

 - Learn how to order documents or submit your publication for consideration.